 Visitors are welcome in the Susquehanna Valley School District.
 Each of our school buildings is equipped with an access control system.
-Every visitor to our buildings must have a photo ID to pick the school, push the button on the access control system, identify yourself, sign in and obtain a pass.
-Please obtain permission if you expect to visit a specific area of the building.

-ARD asked to follow these procedures:
+Every visitor to our buildings must have a photo ID to pick up students and or gain entrance into the building beyond the security vestibule.
+Visitors are asked to follow these procedures: